Michelle3334/coaching-warriors/README.md

 * I would like to build and maintain relationships with potential and current visitors.
 * I would like to manage the information about the various courses.
 * I would like to be able to add draft courses so that I can finish writing the content later.
+* I would like to be able to add new coaches and manage existing coaches.

 ## User Stories
 ### New user goals: